f5devcentral/f5-agility-lab-terraform101/README.md

-# F5 BIG-IP Terraform & Consul Webinar - Zero Touch App Delivery with F5, Terraform & Consul
+# F5 BIG-IP Terraform 101 Lab
-- This repository will provision BIG-IP VE (Pay as you Grow), Consul & NGINX servers in AWS
+- This repository will provision BIG-IP VE (Pay as you Grow) & NGINX servers in AWS

-# Demo
-You can check out a recording of this demo [here](https://youtu.be/rVTgTXpiopc?t=1489)

 # Architecture
 ![Demo Arch](assets/f5_arch.png)